Please read carefully the Frequently Asked Questions section, and check the deadlines before applying.

 - Two fee waiver commissions for international Master's program applicants will be held:

-- One commission for current TSE students and Master 2 applicants holding a French degree will be held in June 2021.
+- One commission for current TSE students and Master 2 applicants holding a French degree will be held at the start of July 2022.
 Admitted applicants will receive an email from the Admissions Team, specifying the procedure and deadline for sending their tuition fee waiver request.

 - You will be duly informed of the decision given to your tuition fee waiver request by email by the Admissions Team.